- How clients’ needs are changing and what’s driving the latest shifts in specifications and deliverables

 – Jason Larson, PLS

-In this 60-minute webinar, Larson will delve into the current environment of surveying and mapping and what’s required to thrive in this dynamic new paradigm.
+In this 60-minute on-demand webinar, Larson delves into the current environment of surveying and mapping and what’s required to thrive in this dynamic new paradigm.

-Sign up today to gain new insights on what it means to push the envelope in surveying and mapping.
-Can’t attend the live webinar?
-Register anyway, and we’ll send you a link to the recording.
+Watch now to gain new insights on what it means to push the envelope in surveying and mapping.